Phi 1:17 ....."knowing that I am set for the defence of the gospel."

 The churches of Christ are not a new church, from the first Pentecost after the Resurrection, evidence suggests for the last two millennia somewhere Christians have met and propagated the gospel.
 Neither are the churches of Christ a denomination, in doctrine they are not Catholic or Reformed, but biblically based.

-A companion volume, the Devils Door, documenting that the denomination system is pagan in origin will follow in late, 2010.
+A companion volume, the Devils Door, documenting that the denomination system is pagan in origin will follow in early, 2012.
 This book will also be a refutation of evolution showing that in order for the atheist to propagate evolution, they have had to either lie about, or revise history.
 The Devils Door will correctly start world history after the Flood, at Babel, prior to the dispersion using secular sources denied to students of history.
 History has been grossly neglected or denied by secularists pushing their Godless hypothesis of Evolution which will be remedied in the 'Devils Door.'

-Who will benefit from the book?
+Who will benefit from the books?

 The book is written to edify and defend Christianity.